-On our tours, we often discuss resources for learning photography and in this article I want to introduce you some of my favorite online resources that will help you to become a better photographer.
+On our tours, we often discuss resources for learning photography and in this article, I want to introduce you to some of my favorite online resources that will help you to become a better photographer.
 It’s not gonna happen overnight, it takes time and effort.
 Malcolm Gladwell says in his book Outliers that it takes 10 000 hours to master something and photography is no exception.

 I want to point out that the list below is not a comprehensive list of online photography resources, but rather a curated list of resources I like and use myself.
 Below you will find countless hours of amazing and easy to understand photography tutorials from some of the best teachers out there.
 You can get some courses for free as well.

 Disclaimer: This article may include affiliate links.
 That means that if you purchase something, I get a small commission at no extra cost to you.

 I use Skillshare on a weekly basis for learning new things.
 You can access all courses and use the free one month trial and if you enjoy the platform, use this link and save 40 % on your subscription.
 As of 2023, they host 1500+ courses on photography.

 A couple of classes that may interest you are:

 - Fundamentals of DSLR Photography

 - Landscape Photography: Shooting Epic Travel Photos

 On Skillshare, you can learn literally anything.
 From digital marketing, programming in Python, editing videos in Final Cut Pro to knitting or gardening.